High School Student Information

 Enroll Now & Become A Compass High School Student

 Become a Compass High School student today!
-For those looking for enrollment at Compass High School you can call our front office at 520.296.4070 or visit our campus.
-Get a jump start on enrollment by reviewing our Student Handbook, filling out our Enrollment Packet, and bring it with you on your next visit.
+For those looking for enrollment at Compass High School you can call or visit our campus.
+Get a jump start on enrollment by reviewing our Student Handbook.

-Download and sign our student handbook for the 2019-20 school year.
-You can mail, fax or hand deliver the completed form to the CHS front office.
+Download and sign the Compass High School student handbook.
+You can mail, fax or hand deliver the completed form to the front office.

 Arizona Graduation Requirements for High Schools

 All Compass High School students must earn the required amount of credits for their cohort year in order to graduate.
 Compass High School graduating students must complete all course work by May 19th, 2023.
 The following credits must be completed to graduate.

 Total of 22 Credits